AlexandreBrillant/yupee/README.md

 With this Yup component, when the user will click on the black message "Click here for Bold and Red", the message will be rendered in **bold** with a **red** color.

-## Using DOM node and repainting a Yup component
+## Using a DOM node and repainting a Yup component

 In this sample, we add a content inside the Yup component using a DOM node and we alter after every 1 second the content with a counter.